Soaking in a hot tub could put you at risk for folliculitis. Check out our guide to signs, symptoms, treatment and when you need to speak to a doctor.

 Treatment for Folliculitis

 While healthy skin would generally heal within a week, there are measures you can take to make yourself more comfortable while you are afflicted.
+Here are some tips on how to treat hot tub folliculitis:

 - Apply a warm wet washcloth to the affected area to ease itching and encourage healing